Sangharakshita,

 You can read more about him and download some of his writings at his website.
 You can also see video of Sangharakshita speaking at Triratnavideolibrary.org.

-If you have read about some of the controversies surrounding Sangharakshita and want to know more, read the FAQ at thebuddhistcentre.com.
-You can also read the report from the Adhisthana Kula here, or download the pdf.
+If you have read about some of the controversies surrounding Sangharakshita and want to know more, read the Adhisthana kula report.
+You can read the report from the Adhisthana Kula here, or download the pdf.